sopra-fs23-group-13/meme-it-server/README.md

 - [Google Cloud](https://cloud.google.com/): Used for the online deployment.

 ## High-level Components
 The backend of Meme-It is responsible for processing user requests and managing the application’s data.
-It includes a server that handles incoming requests, a database to store meme data, and an restful API that communicates with the frontend.
+It includes a server that handles incoming requests, a database to store meme data, and a restful API that communicates with the frontend.

 ## High-Level Components
 Meme-It comprises four main backend components: